• Skip to primary navigation

 In my nonna’s Italian dialect, she would refer to these simple cookies as “ferratelle.”

 My dad’s mother was born in Ripabottoni, in Campobasso, in the Italian region of Molise.
-I have so many fond memories of my mom and grandmother making these special treats, especially at Christmas.
+I have many fond memories of my mom and grandmother making these special treats, especially at Christmas.

 Imagine the afternoons spent making this authentic Italian pizzelle recipe when the basic recipe called for one dozen eggs…a dozen!!!